-If you miss a discussion it is your responsibility to contact the instructor before the discussion begins.
-You will be emailed an assignment that will typically be more difficult than the actual discussion and must be turned in within 3 days for credit.
+Class Discussions and Relays will account for 25% of your final grade; therefore, it is imperative that you participate and attend class regularly.
+If you miss a discussion or relay, it is your responsibility to contact the instructor via email before the discussion begins.
+The instructor will email an assignment, typically be more difficult than the actual discussion, to be completed within 3 days for credit.